Tour starts on every single SATURDAY all year long.

 Day 1.
 Madrid - Caceres - Sevilla (560km ~ 348 miles)

-Departure from the bus terminal at 08.00 in the morning.
-We'll be heading to the region of Extremadura, where you will make a first stop in Caceres - a beautiful medieval town founded by the Romans in 25 BC.
-Visiting this place is like travelling back in time, to the old medieval era.
+Departure from the bus terminal is at 8:00 in the morning.
+We'll be heading to the region of Extremadura, where you will make a first stop in Caceres, a beautiful medieval town founded by the Romans in 25 BC.
+Visiting this place is like traveling back in time to the old medieval era.
 The streets climb and twist among hoary palaces and mansions.
 As you turn your head up, you can see the skyline decorated with gargoyles, spires, and gigantic storks’ nests.
-The fortress has been serving as defensive walls since the 16th century.
-You will have a good hour and a half there, so, please go ahead and check the main highlights, those are very close to each other and located in the city center:
+The fortress has been serving as a defensive wall since the 16th century.
+You will have a good hour and a half there, so please go ahead and check the main highlights, which are very close to each other and located in the city center:

 Day 2.
 Seville